ConEmu/ConEmu.github.io/en/ConEmuFAQ.md

 #### Q. Is it possible to run a GUI application in a ConEmu tab?   {#q-1-8}

-A. Yes, with certain GUI applications.
+A. Yes, with **certain** GUI applications.
 Example: Putty, Notepad, and others.
+Please note, that ConEmu can't modify [ChildGui](ChildGui.html) behavior, and you may notice visual or controlling problems with applications, which were not designed for embedding.
+This is not a ConEmu's problem, please contact your application author.